cropped-PHATAL_LOGO.png

 PHA’TAL PERKINS

-Pha’Tal Perkins was born, raised and resides in the Greater Englewood community.
-Being failed by his community and falling victim to negative influences, Pha’Tal found himself headed down the wrong path.
+Pha’Tal Perkins was born, raised and still resides in the Greater Englewood community.
+After being failed by his community and falling victim to negative influences, Pha’Tal found himself headed down the wrong path.
 After many close calls and losing a countless number of his peers to violence and incarceration, he realized a life of crime was no longer the life he wanted to lead.
-Recognizing the power he possessed within the community, he dedicated himself to serving as a positive influence for youth and improving conditions in Englewood.
+Recognizing the power he possessed, he dedicated himself to serving as a positive influence for youth and improving conditions in his community.
 Lived experiences, wisdom, innovation, and creativity has positioned Pha’Tal’s strong presence as a community activator.

 Become A Volunteer